-- Your user ID is the one your installation specified on the OPERATOR operand on the SYSTEM\USERIDS statement in the system configuration file. - You have all command privilege classes, A through G. - You have 2047 megabytes (MB) of virtual storage. - Your virtual console is a virtual 3270 with virtual device number 001.
+- Your user ID is the one your installation specified on the OPERATOR operand on the SYSTEM_USERIDS statement in the system configuration file. - You have all command privilege classes, A through G. - You have 2047 megabytes (MB) of virtual storage.

+• Your virtual console is a virtual 3270 with virtual device number 001.

 If you are the default system operator, you are authorized to perform all the tasks you normally perform.
 However, you are not linked to other virtual machines' minidisks, where data you may need to access is stored.
-For example, you may need to access the EREP records stored on the error recording virtual machine's A disk.